druglogics/ags-paper/docs/index.md

 ## Get output files {-}

-- Use the `druglogics-synergy` module, version `1.2.0`: `git checkout v1.2.0`
+- Install the `druglogics-synergy` module and use the version `1.2.0`: `git checkout v1.2.0`
 - Run the script `run_druglogics_synergy.sh` in the above repo.

 You can of course change several other parameters in the input files or the script itself (e.g. number of simulations to run, for a complete list of configuration options, see [here](https://druglogics.github.io/druglogics-doc/gitsbe-config.html)).
 To get the results for the topology mutations for CASCADE 2.0 you need to change the `ags_cascade_2.0/config` file option `topology_mutations: 10` (it is $0$ by default - no topology mutations, only link-operator/balance mutations).
 If you wish to get the results from both mutations, set both `balance_mutations` and `topology_mutations` options to a non-zero value ($3$ and $10$ were used in the simulations).

+So, for example to get the simulation output directories for the [Cascade 1.0 Analysis] I just run the `run_druglogics_synergy.sh` script with the following options defined in the loops inside (no need to change any further configuration):
+- `cascade_version`: `1.0`
+- `train`: `ss prolif`
+- `sim_num`: `50 150`
+- `attr_tool`: `fixpoints`
+- `synergy_method`: `hsa bliss`

-Each `druglogics-synergy` execution results in an output directory and the files of interest (which are used to produce the ROC and PR curves in this report among other figures) are the `modelwise_synergies.tab` and the `ensemble_synergies.tab` respectively.
+Each subsequent `druglogics-synergy` execution results in an output directory and the files of interest (which are used to produce the ROC and PR curves in this report among other figures) are the `modelwise_synergies.tab` and the `ensemble_synergies.tab` respectively.
 For the fitness evolution figures we used the `summary.txt` file of the corresponding simulations.
+For the stable state and parameterization heatmaps we used the directory output with all the `gitsbe` generated models, as well as the [training steady state](https://github.com/bblodfon/ags-paper-1/blob/master/results/steadystate) file.

+## Results Dataset {-}

+Zenodo DOI to be provided.

 ## Repo results structure {-}